gretab5802/go2-docker-env/README.md

-# Unitree Go2 Docker Environment and Remote Control
+# Unitree Go2 Docker Environment and Ethernet Control
 Steps to configure Docker container for Ubuntu 20.04 and connect to a Unitree Go2 remotely through network connection

 ## Resources: